Nano Dimension Ltd. [NNDM] stock Reiterated by Maxim Group analyst, price target now $8

 Sponsored

-ThinkEquity, a division of Fordham Financial Management, Inc., acted as sole placement agent for the offering.
+ThinkEquity, a division of Fordham Financial Management, Inc., is acting as sole placement agent for the offering.

 Here’s what leading stock market gurus have to say about Nano Dimension Ltd. [NNDM]: